 This week, the United Nations released a report highlighting how climate change affects the world and what we can do to curb it.
 The report found that extreme weather events are becoming more frequent and intense with each passing year, leading to higher rates of global warming.
-To prevent the devastating effects of climate change from worsening, we need to take action now.

 Karida Niode is an enthusiastic Climate Reality Leader in Jakarta, Indonesia.
 She lives near an urban, low-income community.

-Rosie is a 19-year-old climate activist who has actively led a petition drive that persuaded the local council in England to declare a “climate emergency” after catastrophic flooding.
+Rosie is a 19-year-old activist who has actively led a petition drive that persuaded the local council in England to declare a “climate emergency” after catastrophic flooding.

 He is an American retired NASA earth scientist who has helped shape our understanding of global warming since he first told Congress on 23 June 1988 that “the greenhouse effect has been detected, and it is changing our climate now.”

 He is an English business magnate, investor, and philanthropist.
 Branson has stated his concern about climate change in various media outlets and said he was determined to use the profits from Virgin Atlantic airline to develop environmentally-friendly fuels.

 He is a writer, journalist, founder of the grassroots climate campaign 350.org, and Schumann Distinguished Scholar at Middlebury College in Vermont.
 In 2012, he was awarded the Gandhi Peace Award.